Medical Malpractice

 **8. How long does a medical malpractice case take to resolve?**

 The duration of a medical malpractice case can vary significantly, depending on factors such as the complexity of the case, court backlog, and negotiations.
 Some cases may settle relatively quickly, while others could take several years to reach a resolution.
 So yet again, time is of the essence and it's important that you act promptly to have us evaluate your situation.
+So call us now at 704-897-0490 (anytime, day or night)

 **9. Do I have to go to court for a medical malpractice claim?**